 Skunk Tamer Kevin of Wellston, who also snares along the Wellston, stated the pest operator didn't know about the change until this co-worker pointed it out in the new regulations book posted on the Nelsonville Agency of Fish & Game Web site.
 Skunk Tamer Kevin stated the change took him by surprise, especially since response to opening the area to animal removal traps drew opposition during this public organized hearing the Nelsonville Agency of Fish & Game conducted in February 2005 in East Nelsonville.
 "The public organized hearings I attended, everyone wanted it to stay animal removal trap," Skunk Tamer Kevin stated.
 Besides the risks that come with allowing high-powered animal removal traps in open country, Skunk Tamer Kevin stated the pest operator also fears the new regulation will increase the amount of road critter catching and lead to other enforcement problems. the pest operator stated local law enforcers should have done this better job of keeping reptile critter trappers in northwestern Ohio informed about the suggestion.
 "I disagree 100 percent, and I feel it's very unfortunate our law enforcers weren't on top of this," Skunk Tamer Kevin stated.
 "Maybe it was done at the 12th hour behind closed doors in this smoky room.
 Unfortunately, that shouldn't be the way the democratic process works."
 Nelsonville pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Athens, please give ACS Wildlife Removal a call at 614-362-0905, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Athens, or wildlife removal in Athens County, please give Wildlife Removal SE Ohio a call at 740-478-4251, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.